-This is a really good shout for fine hair and will help to give you that voluminous, ditsy style pony that Kim K loves wearing.
-All you need to do is push two bobby pins into the back of your ponytail, through the elastic and it’ll push up the hair for a way fuller effect.
+This is a really good tip for fine hair and will help to give you that voluminous style pony that Kim K loves wearing.
+All you need to do is push two bobby pins into the back of your ponytail, through the elastic, and it’ll push the hair upwards for a fuller effect.
 This is really simple and you can use as many bobby pins as you like to create as much lift as your hair needs.

 You’re Not Making An Anchor Pony

-This is the number one hack that will totally change your ponytail game and will hold your hair in place forever.
-An anchor pony is basically a smaller pony that you make first before gathering the rest of your hair around it and it helps to literally anchor your hair in place to stop it from dropping.
+This is the number one hack that will totally change your ponytail game!
+It will hold your hair in place forever.
+An anchor pony is basically a smaller pony that you make first, before gathering the rest of your hair around it.
+It helps to literally anchor your hair in place to stop it from dropping.
 All you need to do is take a small section of hair in a circle around the point where you want your ponytail to sit and secure it with an elastic.
 Once this is done you can then take the rest of your hair and tie it in a ponytail over the top to hold everything in place.

-We have a tutorial on using the anchor pony technique with your M+B hair extensions here if you want to watch.
+We have a tutorial on using the anchor pony technique with your M+B hair extensions here.
 You can use this hack with or without extensions but they’re obviously a great way to add some extra length and volume to your look.

 You’re Not Adding Texture